Khalid Zaffar Masoodi: Career

 Simultaneously at SKUAST-Kashmir he started working on Cold tolerance in tomato and Biotic stress like Apple Scab and Chili wilt.
 He conducted a thorough study on Apple scab pathogen from all regions of J&K for the first time.
 While working on Scab he deciphered the whole transcriptome of Apple of endogenous varieties for the first time (GEO, NCBI.nlm.nih.gov).
-Apart from this he discovered 16 new transcription factors that have role in imparting scab resistance.